Siemens-Healthineers/K2s/addons/monitoring/README.md

 ### Access using ingress

-To access monitoring dashboard via ingress, we have to enable the ingress-nginx or the traefik addon.
+To access monitoring dashboard via ingress, the ingress-nginx or the traefik addon has to enabled.
 Once the addons are enabled, then the monitoring dashboard UI can be accessed at the following link: https://k2s-monitoring.local

 ### Access using port-forwarding